Livingston Parish deputy died Tuesday, suffered medical emergency while on the job

 LIVINGSTON - Livingston Parish Deputy Eddie "Bren" Melson died after having a sudden medical emergency while at work on Tuesday.

-Livingston Parish Sheriff Jason Ars said Melson was working security at the parish courthouse "when a possible cardiac event claimed his life."
+Livingston Parish Sheriff Jason Ard said Melson was working security at the parish courthouse "when a possible cardiac event claimed his life."

 Melson was a reserve deputy through the '90s and until 2005 when he left LPSO to start his own business.
 In 2017, he returned to the force and worked security at the courthouse.